junj0619/JS-OOP/Section 1: Getting Started.md

 Before Object-Oriented Programming, We had **procedure programmming** divided a program into a set of fucntions. so you have data stored in a bunch of variables and functions that operate on the data.
 This style of programming is very simple and straight forward but as your programs grow, you end up with a bunch of functions that all over the place.
 You might find yourself copying and pasting line of codes over and over to make a change to one function and then several other functions break.
 That's what people call spaghetti code, there is so much interdependency in all these functions it becomes problematic.

 Object-Oriented Programming came to sovle this problem, in  Object-Oriented Programming we combine a group of related variables and functions into a unit.
 We call that unit an object.
-We refer to these variable to properties, and the functions as methods.
+We refer to these variable to **properties**, and the functions as **methods**.

 For example the localStorage in your browsers.
 Every browsers has a local storage object that allows you store data locally.
 This localStorage object has a **property** like **length** which returns the number of objects in the storage, and **methods** like **setItem()** and **removeItem()**.
 So in object oriented programming you group related variables, and functions that operate on them into objects.
 And this is what we call **Encapsulation**.